 - Add handles if you want on the edges and a neat little handle on the very top of the lid.
 From this point you can leave your butter dish to dry to leather hard then it’s ready for bisque and glazing.

-How to Make a Ceramic Butter Dish by Hand
+Making the Ceramic Butter Dish by Hand

 An easier way to make a lovely butter dish is actually to do it by hand.